The effect of load shedding on businesses in Durbanville - Cape Town

-In Cape Town alone, stage 2 load shedding has been estimated to cost the economy R150 million per day.
+In Cape Town alone, stage 2 load shedding has been estimated to cost the economy R150 million daily.

-The constant battle for businesses to keep their doors open to customers during load shedding has been a challenge for most business owners.
+The constant battle for businesses to keep their doors open to customers during load shedding has been challenging for most business owners.

 With Pathfind Media’s offices located in the Buena Office Park on the corner of Durban and Kendal Road in Durbanville, we’ve gauged from everyday conversations with other business owners in the area what effect load shedding has had.